spackows/CASCON-2024_NL-interfaces/README.md

 What's new is how LLMs - and retrieval-augmented generation (RAG), in particular - make implementing NL interfaces much easier.

-In this hands-on workshop series, participants will learn the basics of NL interfaces and use a web app* to prototype NL interface features.
+In this hands-on workshop series, participants learn the basics of NL interfaces and use a web app* to prototype NL interface features.

 \* The NL interface prototyping tool used in this workshop is powered by: [IBM watsonx.ai](watsonx.ai)